See the following sections for directions on how to properly use safety restraints for children.

-- You are required by law to properly use safety seats for infants and toddlers in the United States and Canada.
+- You are required by law to properly use child restraints for infants and toddlers in the United States and Canada.

 80 lb (36 kg).
 Check your local and state or provincial laws for specific requirements about the safety of children in your vehicle.

 - When possible, always properly restrain children 12 years of age and under in a rear seating position of your vehicle.
 Accident statistics suggest that children are safer when properly restrained in the rear seating positions than in a front seating position.
 See